 Topher Hallyburton and Chica Lorrain, with Daniel and Laura

 The Hallyburton’s have moved to Alice Springs after serving in Darwin with BCA and Scripture Union for four years.
-Topher is training as an Assistant Minister at the Anglican Church of the Ascension (with former Field Staff Kristan & Kathryn Slack).
+Topher is an Assistant Minister at the Anglican Church of the Ascension (with former Field Staff Kristan & Kathryn Slack).
 Alice Springs is a multicultural city with a high Indigenous population.

 Church Missionary Society (CMS)